 The school holds two open mornings in October and November, which have now taken place.
 For any parent who has since moved into the area, please contact the school office to arrange a visit: firstname.lastname@example.org

-To view this year's open morning presentation, please click on the link below:
+A copy of this year's open morning presentation can be found through clicking on the link below:

 In Year Admissions